githubuniverseworkshops/codeql/workshop-2022/README.md

     ```
     </details>

 1. You can now run the completed query.
-You should find exactly two results.
+You should find exactly one result.

     <details>
     <summary>Solution</summary>